The Door in the Floor: Production

 In reference to her sex scene with 18-year-old Jon Foster, Kim Basinger said she was concerned because of the actor's age.
 "I'm so fond of him and protective of him which is just the opposite to most of these situations because usually I've worked with men who are very protective of me.
 So this was quite the reverse.
 But Jon was a trouper, just a lovely guy," Basinger said.

-Talking about her full frontal nude scene at 48, Mimi Rogers admitted it was "a little scary," but once she worked out all the particulars with director Tod Williams, the clothes came right off.
+Talking about her full frontal nude scene at 48, Mimi Rogers admitted it was "a little scary," but discussions with director Tod Williams about the context and filming of the scene put her at ease.
+"It's not nudity in a sexual context per se because it's during an art scene and is more relevant to the storytelling as opposed to it being gratuitous, 'OK, now, here's the sex scene.'
+But it did require me to be there, full-on starkers as they say," Rogers said.

+Release

+The Door in the Floor was released theatrically in the United States on July 14, 2004, by Focus Features, opening in 47 theaters nationwide.

+Home media

+Focus Features released The Door in the Floor on DVD on December 14, 2004.
+Kino Lorber released a special edition Blu-ray on January 6, 2026.

 Reception

+Box office

+The Door in the Floor was a box-office disappointment, grossing $6.7 million against a $7.5 million budget.
+During its opening weekend, it earned $456,876, with an eventual total domestic gross of $3,854,624.
+The film earned $2,860,443 in international markets.

+Critical response

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 67% based on 144 reviews, and an average rating of 6.46/10.
 The website's critical consensus reads, "Though uneven in tone, this is one of the better adaptations of John Irving's novels, with Jeff Bridges giving one of his best performances."
 On Metacritic, the film has a weighted average score of 67 out of 100, based on 38 critics, indicating "generally favorable reviews".